Gardmed salutes all front-line workers

 Another concern was the ignorance of the public regarding Covid and its implications, with many simply ignoring the seriousness of the situation and others panicking about the possibility of being positive and demanding to be taken to hospital even though staff knew they would not meet admission criteria for immediate attention.

-Many patients that emergency teams were dispatched to simply needed reassurance that they were fine and that they could call us 24/7 for assistance.
-Often just a few minutes of oxygen administration and verbal support sorted the situation out but caused anxiety for those waiting, and with often more serious issues.
+Many patients to whom emergency teams were dispatched simply needed reassurance that they were fine and that they could call us 24/7 for assistance.
+Often just a few minutes of oxygen administration and verbal support sorted the situation out but caused anxiety for others waiting, and with often more serious issues.
 The emotional roller coaster of patient outcomes was a taxing time on medics.

-From a business perspective, there was a huge decrease in normal workload, state payment structures ground to a halt, hundreds of thousands of extra expenses spent on PPE and medical aids withholding payment if patients were not transported to a hospital.
+From a business perspective, there was a huge decrease in normal workload, state payment structures ground to a halt, hundreds of thousands in extra expenses were spent on PPE and medical aids withheld payment if patients were not transported to a hospital.
 In many cases, patients were treated at home.
 Struggling through salary reductions and waiting for Ters payments months later was a testing time for all.

-I am extremely proud of the huge sacrifice made by our Gardmed Medics and all other front-line staff.
-We do not expect the public to understand exactly what you have been through, but I have seen how you have put your patients’ safety first at all times even though you were maybe putting yourself in the firing line.
+I am proud of the huge sacrifice made by our Gardmed medics and all other front-line staff.
+We do not expect the public to understand exactly what you have been through, but I have seen how you have put your patients’ safety first at all times even though you were perhaps putting yourself in the firing line.
 This is what you all initially trained to do and you have passed with flying colours — 110% effort and sacrifice from the entire team.

 May you all be blessed and prepared to stand firm again should the need arise.